CodePushGo/website/src/content/blog/en/how-to-build-capacitor-app-in-xcode-cloud.md

 ## Intro

-To make Xcode build your Capacitor app, you need to set up a few things.
+To make Xcode build your React Native app, you need to set up a few things.

 ## Package Preparation